 Photo of Yash J. Ashar

-National Head and Partner in the Capital Markets Practice at the Mumbai Office of Cyril Amarchand Mangaldas.
+Senior Partner at Cyril Amarchand Mangaldas.
 An experienced practitioner in Indian securities law, Yash has been associated with a number of capital markets transactions including initial public offerings, follow-on offerings, QIPs, rights offerings, ADRs, GDRs and FCCBs.
 He can be reached at yash.ashar@cyrilshroff.com

 Introduction